gwd/schedbench/README.md

 The `Schedulers` list tells SimpleMatrix to add the listed schedulers into its matrix; i.e., run all the tests with `credit`, then run all the tests with `credit2`.

+By default, libxl will do automatic NUMA placement for guests with no cpu affinity specified.
+Inside `SimpleMatrix`, you can also include a `NumaDisable` list, of the form `"NumaDisable": [ true, false ]`.
+For runs with `NumaDisable` set to `true`, the soft affinity of all workers will be set equal to the cpumask of the pool (thus disabling libxl's automatic NUMA placement).
+For `NumaDisable` set to `false` (the default), no soft affinity will be set.

 `RunConfig` Contains global configuration inherited by each run if none are given.
 If you specify a `Pool` name, it will try to run all